-As the year comes to a close, your team is probably reviewing your past successes and brainstorming ways to make 2020 even better.
 Recruiting is a never-ending battle for talent that becomes increasingly difficult as competition grows and talent pools decline.
-In order to improve your outcomes, set actionable recruitment goals, track your efforts and implement new strategies that will give you a competitive advantage with job seekers.
+In order to improve your outcomes and gain a competitive advantage with job seekers, be sure to set actionable recruitment goals, track your efforts and implement new strategies.

-Before you can set reasonable, worthwhile recruitment goals, you need to understand how you’re doing.
-In most startups and young businesses, HR professionals double as tech recruiters, so evaluate your current team and efforts — do you have enough people on your team to tackle recruiting needs in the new year?
+Before you can set reasonable, worthwhile recruitment goals, you need to evaluate your current team and efforts to determine whether you have enough people on your team to tackle recruiting needs.

 Calculate your current cost-per-hire, time-to-fill and turnover rate.
 These metrics are extremely important to know and track as they directly indicate the success and efficiency of your recruitment process.